Chxshire22/FoundationsOfProg/Assignment2.md

 2. Declare a variable that holds the addition of each iteration.
 Name this container 3.
 3. Request user to input number of iterations.
 Must be positive integer.
 4. Start a loop that adds the two declared iterations and store into container 3.
 Counter must start at 3 as the first 2 iterations are already established.
+5. Print container 3's value for the iteration.
-5. Swap the values of container 3 and container 1.
+6. Swap the values of container 3 and container 1.
 Now the latest 2 numbers are stored in container 1 and container 2.
-6. Continue loop.
+7. Continue loop until counter reaches iteration number.

 - Flowchart